Programs

 - Better prepares students for post-secondary course work

-- Increases competitive edge in gaining entrance into selective colleges Potential to earn college credit or placement in advanced courses
+- Potential to earn college credit or placement in advanced courses

 - Enhances academic preparation for college entrance exams (ACT/SAT)